-The 3DS is one of the best consoles around, with a great library built up after more than seven years in circulation, but the system has also run into its fair of technical hiccups over the years.
-There’s nothing worse than pulling out your system only to find it doesn’t work as expected, particularly when you aren’t sure how to fix a problem.
+The 3DS is one of the best consoles around, with a great library built up after more than seven years in circulation, but the system has also run into its fair share of technical hiccups over the years.
+There’s nothing worse than pulling out your system only to find it doesn’t work as expected, particularly when you aren’t sure how to fix Nintendo 3DS problems.